 Data from persons who engage with us on our social media accounts

-We are active on social media such as Facebook, Twitter and LinkedIn.
+We are active on social media such as Facebook and LinkedIn for example.
 On these platforms, we share campaigns and information about Oikocredit with anyone who is interested.
 As a result, if you leave a public message, we retain data about you via our accounts on these media.